solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

     ![The Run all button on the notebook toolbar is highlighted.](media/ex02-notebooks-toolbar-run-all.png "Synapse Analytics Notebooks")

-    > **Note**: If you see output from the cells containing the message, `Error : java.lang.Exception: You must enter the unique identifier you were assigned for this workshop into the uniqueId variable before proceeding.` return to step 9 above and enter your assigned unique identifier.
+    > **Note**: If you see output from the cells containing the message, `Error : java.lang.Exception: You must enter the unique identifier you were assigned for this workshop into the uniqueId variable before proceeding`, return to step 9 above and enter your assigned unique identifier.

 12. While the notebook is running, let's take a look at what each cell is doing.